Our Team

-Galina Pomerlan joined House of Compassion as a volunteer in Fall 2019, but has been working with orphans since 2012.
+joined House of Compassion as a volunteer in Fall 2019, but has been working with orphans since 2012.
 Galya has a huge heart for orphans and her desire, above all else, is to show Jesus and His practical, real love to the children no one wants.
-She and her team put on programs every Monday afternoon in a large orphanage outside of the city, to spend time with the kids and to let them know they are not alone.
+She and her team put on programs every Monday afternoon in a large orphanage outside of the city, to spend time with the kids and to let them know they are not alone until the full-scale invasion broke out in 2022.

-Igor Puzenko began working with House of Compassion in March 2017 and is a vital part of our team.
-His heart for kids is evident in his passion and dedication to his floor-ball ministry.
+began working with House of Compassion in March 2017 and is a vital part of our team.
+He has a huge heart for kids and has been involved in floor-ball ministry, youth camps, and YoungLife leadership at his church.
 Growing up as an orphan himself, Igor understands what it is like to be a child in the orphanage system.
 He believes and has come to know personally that God Himself is the Father to the fatherless and it is He who cares the most for orphans.

 Jessica Wyman